IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Introduction

+We propose \sysname{}, a system that enables users to structure their divergent intents during early-stage exploration into modular units called \textit{Exploration Blocks}, based on three components of \textit{property}, \textit{direction}, and \textit{range}.
+For instance, a designer creating a mascot character might create a block for \textit{Character Entity}, set the direction to ``Music,'' and adjust the typicality slider toward \textit{Atypical} to explore more divergent variations.
+Then, they can chain it to other blocks for different design \textit{properties} such as \textit{Image Style} to explore multiple dimensions of their divergent intent simultaneously. \sysname{} also supports reusing previous divergent intents in three units: block-level (individual exploration instance), path-level (sequence of blocks), and project-level (entire exploration process).
+At each level, users can choose to reuse intents exactly as before or adaptively in a new exploration context.

-We conducted a within-subjects study with 12 designers comparing \sysname{} with a prompt-based baseline system without intent structuring or reuse support.
-Our results demonstrated that participants using \sysname{} engaged in more efficient and diverse exploration.
-Specifically, participants gave 1.77 times more inputs to the model, facilitated by easier expression of their exploratory intent, and they could generate 2.13 times more images within the same given time.
-Their image generation rate increased progressively over time, indicating more sustained exploration driven by active reuse of previous intentions.
-They also produced 12.5\% more visually diverse outcomes and reported higher satisfaction with both the number and diversity of their results.
-Linkography analysis~\cite{goldschmidt2014linkography} additionally revealed that their exploration was more structured and connected with higher entropy, indicating \sysname{} encourages broader, more creative, and less linear idea development.
-We further discuss how to enhance intent-aware design exploration tools through dynamic balancing between divergent and convergent efficiency.
+We conducted a within-subjects comparative study with 12 designers to evaluate how modularizing and reusing divergent intents in \sysname{} supports divergent design exploration.
+The results demonstrate that \sysname{} enhanced participants' ideational fluency and the diversity of their exploration outcomes.
+They tried 1.77 times more inputs to the model, facilitated by the structured expression of their divergent intent, resulting in 2.13 times more generated images explored within the same time.
+Their image generation rate increased over time, indicating more sustained exploration driven by active reuse of previous intents.
+They also explored 12.5\% more visually diverse outcomes, measured by CLIP-based embedding distances across the generated images.
+Linkography analysis~\cite{goldschmidt2014linkography} revealed that their explorations were more structured and interconnected with higher entropy, indicating \sysname{} supports broader, more structurally diverse, and less linear idea development.

+To further investigate how intent-reuse features of \sysname{} shape design exploration in practice, we conducted a three-day longitudinal study with 6 designers.
+For block-level reuse, literal reuse of visual properties such as image styles acted as ``personal palettes'', while semantic properties such as entities or poses were more often adapted to context.
+Path-level reuse helped participants recognize their own recurring exploration strategies and reuse them as template-like scaffolds.
+At the project level, reuse served two purposes: bootstrapping (to avoid blank starts by building on small, understandable projects) and broadening options (drawing inspiration from others' intermediate strategies).
+From these observations, we suggest design implications for future systems to better incorporate intent-reuse features for creative exploration.

 Our contributions are threefold: